Michelle-932/DadJokeAPI/README.md

 1. Open the app by launching the `index.html` file in your web browser.
 2. Click the "Get a Dad Joke" button to generate a new dad joke.
 3. Add your own favorite photos and adjust the javascript accordingly.
-4. You can make this app a tribute, as I did, or you could make it a very creative gift -- you could upload it and text it to your dad.
+4. You can make this app a tribute, as I did, or you could make it a very creative gift -- you could make one for your dad.
 Or, you can change the API to show advice, quotes, or religious verses while cycling through whatever photos you choose.

 ## Credits